inovait/tws-android/sample/Module.md

 # Module sample

-The Sample application serves as a tool to help you better understand how to use TheWebSnippetSDK.
-It will provide you with examples such as how to define and use custom snippet properties, how to set and use mustache properties, how to use URL intercepts to handle navigation in your native application, how TWSWebView handles download, upload, camera and location permissions, as well as how to use CSS and Javascript injection to customize your page.
+The Sample application is designed to help you better understand how to use TheWebSnippetSDK.
+It provides examples such as defining and using custom snippet properties, setting and utilizing Mustache properties, handling URL intercepts for navigation in your native application, managing downloads, uploads, camera access and location permissions in TWSWebView, and customizing your page with CSS and JavaScript injection.